IBM/z_ansible_collections_samples/z_appliance_control_center/other_usecases_ansible/README.md

     modify the task `Assign resources to the SSA owner`.
   - Check if you use FIDs instead of `chpid`.
 This means you have to modify the task `Assign resources to the SSA owner`.
+  - If your setup uses a `vlan_id`, ensure that the variable is enabled in the configuration:
+        - Uncomment the `vlan_id` entry in `env_vars.yaml`.
+        - Modify the task `Assign resources to the SSA owner` by uncommenting the `vlan_id` reference in that task.

 - Run the playbook to install SSA via:
   ```bash